HowHow06/tko-subs/README.md

 You can download the binary directly from the [releases page](https://github.com/howhow06/tko-subs/releases) rather than building from source.

+### Required Files

+Before running the tool, ensure you have these two files in the same directory as the binary:

+1. `domains.csv` - Contains the domains to check (follow the format shown below)
+2. `providers-data.csv` - Contains provider information for vulnerability checking

+If either file is missing, the tool will not function properly.
+Example files are included in the repository.

 ### New Usage with CSV Format

 This fork has been modified to accept a CSV file instead of a simple domains.txt file: